 We want to open tokenization up to any company even without in-house blockchain developers, enable their teams to focus on their core technology and business while we take care of the blockchain infrastructure.

 We also don't think it's realistic for 99% of the companies to have their own publicly traded tokens.
-Rather, we enable companies to build their tokens based on Simple Token, and have it not on secondary markets.
+Rather, we enable companies to build their tokens based on OST, and have it not on secondary markets.

 One of our key innovations is using open scalable side blockchains.
-OST is staked on public ethereum against the branded tokens on side-chains.
+OST is staked on public Ethereum against minting branded tokens on side chains.

 The OpenST protocol enables the creation of utility tokens on a utility blockchain while the value of those tokens is backed by staked crypto-assets on a value blockchain.